rb58853/supabase-mcp-server/README.md

 `pipx` is recommended because it creates isolated environments for each package.

-You can also install the server manually by cloning the repository and running `pipx` install -editable . from the root directory.
+You can also install the server manually by cloning the repository and running `pipx install -e .` from the root directory.

-> ⚠️ If you run into psycopg2 compilation issues, you might be missing PostgreSQL development packages.
-See above.

 #### Installing from source
 If you would like to install from source, for example for local development: